Thursday, 20 March 2025

 Highway 20

-Route 20 (34.8/38.5) – Utility work east of Calpella from Road A to Elledge Ranch Road will continue.
-One-way traffic control will be in effect from 6 a.m. to 6 p.m.
-Motorists should expect up to 5-minute delays.
-LC#C20OA
+Route 20 (2/5.8) – Tree work at various locations from Fort Bragg at Summer Lane to Camp One Access Road will begin on Monday, March 17.
+One-way traffic control will be in effect from 8 a.m. to 5 p.m.
+Motorists should anticipate up to 10-minute delays.
+LC#P20AA

 Highway 101